Meta tracking pixel

 The five LOS platforms community banks evaluate most often are nCino, Abrigo, Baker Hill, MeridianLink, and Finastra.
 Each is workflow-deep, integration-heavy, and built to be the system of record.
 Each implementation is measured in months, not weeks.
 Cornerstone Advisors puts typical core or LOS replacement at 12 to 18 months and somewhere between $500,000 and $5 million depending on institution size.
 That math holds up at community-bank scale and breaks the case for replacement whenever the actual pain sits one layer down, at the analyst work happening inside the LOS.

 The analyst layer is where AI compresses time most directly.
 Document collection through a borrower portal removes the email back-and-forth that consumes the first two days of most commercial files.
 Document processing reads every line of every uploaded document and surfaces structured output the analyst verifies rather than recreates.
 Financial spreading handles 1040, 1065, 1120, and 1120-S returns with K-1 tracing across related entities.
 Credit memo generation produces structured sections the underwriter edits instead of writing from a blank page.
-Banks running this overlay alongside their existing LOS get the AI benefit in days to weeks, on a deployment calendar measured in cups of coffee rather than migration weekends.
+Banks running this AI layer alongside their existing LOS get the AI benefit in days to weeks, on a deployment calendar measured in cups of coffee rather than migration weekends.

 What is loan origination software?